scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 Creating examples
 =================

-The example in the previous section was actually itself an example of using Codebraid.
+The example in the earlier section was actually itself an example of using Codebraid.
 This paper was written in Markdown, then converted to reStructuredText via Codebraid with Pandoc.
 Finally, the reStructuredText was converted through LaTeX to PDF via